 6/6/1921 - In the bottom of the second, the Cubs had runners on first and second with no outs when Tom Daly hit a fly to right.
 Dodger Tommy Griffith lost the ball in the sun.
 John Kelleher, the runner on first, thought the ball would be caught and returned to the bag only to have Daly pass him.

 9/22/1926 - In the top of the seventh inning with one out, Pie Traynor hit a Texas Leaguer to left with the bases loaded.
-The runner on second, Paul Waner, paused and George Grantham passed Waner on the base line.
-Two runs scored on the play.
+The runner on second, Paul Waner, paused and George Grantham passed Waner on the base line and was called out.
+Waner then scored, so two runs scored on the play.

 5/30/1930 - In the first game of a Memorial Day doubleheader, Dodger Del Bissonette batted against Claude Willoughby of the Phillies in the bottom of the fourth inning with runners on first and second.
 As Bissonette's fly ball neared the fence, which it cleared for what should have been a home run, Babe Herman, fearing a catch, stopped.
 Bissonette didn't see Herman and passed him.
 He was called out by umpire Lou Jorda and was credited with a 2-RBI single.

 9/15/1930 - In the bottom of the first with runners on 1b and 2b, Dodger Glenn Wright hit the ball to right-center.
 It looked like it might be caught so Babe Herman slowed up as he neared 2b.
 The ball bounced over the fence for a home run but Wright had his head down as he ran between 1b and 2b.
 Consequently, he passed Herman and was called out.
 He lost a homer but still knocked in 2 runs.